 2. Achyuta Raya’s Temple

 This temple in the Sacred Centre is famous for its Vijayanagara style of architecture.
-It was one of the last constructions of the Vijayanagara empire, before it was capture by enemies.
+It was one of the last constructions of the Vijayanagara Empire before it was captured by enemies.
 It is located between the Matanga hills and Gandhamadana.
-Surprisingly, it is less crowded than the other tourist attractions in Hampi, it is great for those who love quiet tours.
+Surprisingly, it is less crowded than the other tourist attractions in Hampi and is a great site to visit for those who love quietude.

 3. Virupaksha Temple